gisWarlord/StanleySheltonPhotography/README.md

 ## Description
 ```
-A website to showcase Stanley Shelton Photography
+A website created to showcase Stanley Shelton Photography

 ```